 Arrive back in the UK and to your door-to-door travel service home.

 Extend your tour with a three-night stay at your hotel in Cape Town – either on a half-board basis at the Southern Sun, The Cullinan hotel, or at the Table Bay Hotel on a bed-and-breakfast basis.
 Enjoy more time to explore Cape Town’s Victoria and Alfred Waterfront – the hub of one of the world’s most picturesque working harbours.
-A Saga representative is available on a daily basis to help you plan your time in Cape Town.
+A Saga Host is available on a daily basis to help you plan your time in Cape Town.

 Pre-holiday extension - Half board

 Extend your holiday in Zimbabwe where you can witness majestic Victoria Falls.
 Stay at the locally rated 4-star Victoria Falls Safari Lodge (4Q).
 This optional pre-extension includes accommodation with half board, the services of a Saga-appointed Host in Victoria Falls, and transport and flights as specified.

 Day 1: UK-Johannesburg-Victoria Falls.
 Before your main tour, depart the UK and fly to Johannesburg International Airport, where you'll then board your flight to Zambia, which will take approximately one hour-and-35 minutes.
 Upon arrival at Livingstone Airport you will be met by your Host and escorted to your vehicle for your transfer to the Victoria Falls Safari Lodge (4Q) in Zimbabwe, where you stay for three nights.

 Day 2: Victoria Falls; included walking tour.
 Spend a full day enjoying the programme of activities.
 After an early breakfast, you can explore the Falls and marvel at the majesty of Victoria Falls from various angles.
 Above turbulent Victoria Falls the Zambezi is a languid, placid river, on which you set sail for a sunset cruise where you can sit back and relax as you sip sundowners whilst looking out for hippos and crocodiles in the water.

 Day 3: Victoria Falls; optional excursions.
 Spend today at leisure.
-Your Saga representative will advise you of any optional excursions that may be organised.
+Your Saga Host will advise you of any optional excursions that may be organised.